-'Realistic timeline' for abortion legislation
+Ireland to examine NI abortion access

 Legislation to be brought to Dáil

-On Tuesday, Simon Harris confirmed that legislation to bring the result into effect will be introduced in the Dáil (lower house of the Irish Parliament) before summer recess.
+On Tuesday, Simon Harris confirmed that legislation to bring the result into effect will be introduced in the Dáil before summer recess.

 He said he hopes to publish a bill in the coming weeks and to begin a debate.